AlessandroParrotta/parrlib/README.md

   * DX11
   * software renderer (incomplete)

-parrlib uses a structure of backends to communicate graphics APIs. backends are .dll files used to interface with the target graphics driver; a specific backend is loaded at startup dinamically based on user request.
+parrlib uses a structure of backends to communicate with graphics APIs. backends are .dll files used to interface with the target graphics driver; a specific backend is loaded at startup dinamically based on user request.

 # External Requirements